- Pale gums can mean something is seriously wrong with your dog — Conditions such as anemia, shock, and severe dehydration can cause pale gums.

-Are pale gums a medical emergency?
+Are pale gums a medical emergency in dogs?

 How do you know if your dog’s gums are unhealthy?

 If you suspect your dog might have unhealthy gums, try the gum test.
 Hold your index finger to their gums for two seconds and then release.
 Their gums should turn white for a couple of seconds and then go back to normal.
-If the color in their gums doesn’t return to normal (typically pink), take your dog to the vet because pale or discolored gums can be an indicator of a serious health problem.
+If the color in their gums doesn’t return to normal (typically pink), take your dog to the vet, as pale or discolored gums can be an indicator of a serious health problem.
 You can also check for irritation around the gum line that could show signs of gum disease.

 Do white gums mean dehydration in dogs?

 White gums can indicate dehydration in dogs, especially if their surrounding oral (or mouth) area is dry to the touch.
 However, if their gums feel slimy or sticky beyond what you’d normally expect with saliva, it could be a sign of a serious medical condition.

 What color are dog’s gums when sick?

 Your dog can have a variety of gum coloration when they are sick.
 The better thing to watch for is any sort of rapid change.
 Some breeds naturally exhibit colored or spotted gums, and others have pink gums.
 Any rapid changes in color, such as significant darkening or lightening, could indicate sickness.